sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

 - All endpoints other than About (`GET .../`) return 403s for unauthenticated users.

-- If multiple status code conditions are listed, the status code of the first satisfied condition will be returned.
+- If multiple status code conditions are listed, the status code of the first satisfied condition is returned.

 - If a status code is referenced but no Condition is listed for it, assume it is the default status code, and is returned in the event of a successful request.